rok-git/listKindleBooks/README.md

 `listKindleBooks - < ~/Library/Application\ Support/Kindle/Cache/KindleSyncMetadataCache.xml`

-To use the CSV file with Microsoft Excel in Japanese environment
+Apple's Numbers can read a CSV in UTF-8 encodeing (default), but To use the CSV file with Microsoft Excel in Japanese environment you have to convert encodings like below.

-`./listKindleBooks | iconv -c -f UTF-8 -t SJIS > ./kindle.csv`
+`listKindleBooks | iconv -c -f UTF-8 -t SJIS > ./kindle.csv`

-or if you have nkf installed,
+Or if you have nkf installed,

 `./listKindleBooks | nkf -Ws > ./kindle.csv`